coderefinery/git-intro/_episodes/09-branches.md

 ![]({{ site.baseurl }}/img/gitink/git-branch-1.svg)

-We have defined the `git graph` alias earlier using:
+We have defined the `git graph` alias earlier using (if `git graph` doesn't work for you, run this line to define it):

 ```shell
 $ git config --global alias.graph "log --all --graph --decorate --oneline --abbrev-commit"